 As you increase your proficiency, you will notice that both Spanish and Portuguese use the reflexive form of the verb to express the passive voice, and both use the subjunctive in similar ways with the word que often being used to introduce it.
-However, don’t worry too much about these last two examples.
-They are things that you will need to get your head around as you approach fluency, not as you start out as a new learner with basic language skills.
+However, don't worry too much about these last two examples.
+They are things that you will need to get your head around as you approach fluency thanks to your Spanish lessons, not as you start out as a new learner with basic language skills.

 Aside from the similarities in the languages themselves, Spanish speaking and Portuguese speaking countries can be found in roughly the same parts of the world.
 The best example of this is dominance of Spanish and Portuguese in Latin American countries.
 The majority of countries in Central and South America speak Spanish, but the biggest and most populous country, Brazil, speaks Portuguese.

 Portuguese is spoken in more countries in Africa, but both languages are spoken in Equatorial Guinea and are official languages at the African Union.
 What's more, there are some communities in Portuguese-speaking Angola who speak Spanish due to Cuban influence during the Cold War.

 For all of the apparent similarities, you can't become fluent in one and expect to easily be able to communicate with a native speaker of the other.
 For starters, both languages differ considerably depending on where you are in the world.

 For example, there are notable differences between Portuguese in Portugal and that of Brazil, and Spanish changes in terms of vocabulary and there are different accents across in the Spanish language across Latin America, and of course in Spain.